Priority Inheritance with Backtracking for Iterative Multi-agent Path Finding: Related Work

-Push and Swap/Rotate~\cite{luna2011push,de2013push}, which partly inspired our proposal, are sub-optimal centralized approaches that allow one agent to push another away from its path.
-However, they only allow a single agent or a pair of agents to move at each timestep.
-Enhanced Push and Swap include Parallel Push and Swap~\cite{sajid2012multi} where all agents can move simultaneously, or Push-Swap-Wait~\cite{wiktor2014decentralized} which takes a decentralized approach in narrow passages.
-DisCoF~\cite{zhang2016discof} combines decoupled prioritized planning with fallback to \emph{coupled} push and swap in case of conflicts.
-PIBT, the proposed method, can be seen as a combination of safe ``push'' operations, thanks to backtracking and dynamic priorities.
+Push and swap/rotate (PS)~\cite{luna2011push,de2013push}, which partly influenced the proposed PIBT, is a sub-optimal rule-based approach for arbitrary graphs.
+It relies on two primitives: the ``push'' operation to move an agent toward its goal and the ``swap'' operation to allow two agents to swap locations without altering the configuration of other agents.
+These approaches, however, only allow a single agent or a pair of agents to move at a time.
+Some studies enhanced PS, for instance, parallel push and swap~\cite{sajid2012multi} by enabling all agents to move simultaneously, or push--swap--wait~\cite{wiktor2014decentralized} by taking a decentralized approach in narrow passages.
+Wei \etal~\cite{wei2014multi} proposed a decentralized approach that partly uses the push and swap technique to avoid deadlocks.
+DisCoF~\cite{zhang2016discof}, a decentralized method for MAPF, also uses swap operation to ensure completeness.
+There is an algorithm similar to PS, called tree-based agent swapping strategy (TASS)~\cite{khorshid2011polynomial}, targeting trees.
+PIBT can be regarded as a combination of safe ``push'' operations because of the backtracking protocol and dynamic priorities.
+Note that PIBT does not require the operational equivalent of ``swap.''